 Our public scan sends requests with the published user agent strings of major AI crawlers.
 We do not originate from the IP ranges those crawlers actually use, and we do not impersonate verified-bot identities.
 Sites that gate access by source IP or by verified-bot signature may treat our probe differently from a real crawler.
 That is a known limit of any public crawler-readiness check.

 OpenAI, Anthropic, Perplexity, and Google publish IP ranges for some of their crawlers.
 We compare the public response a site returns to our probe against the documented behavior of those crawlers, but we cannot fully replicate IP-based allow-lists from outside the perimeter.
-If your access policy depends on IP attestation, a connected scan is the only way to verify the rule end-to-end.
+If your access policy depends on IP attestation, public scan results should be treated as advisory.

-What we still cannot see, even with a Cloudflare token: rules at the origin server level (nginx / Apache / application code), and policies at any other layer in front of Cloudflare.
-We also do not modify any settings — this scan is read-only by contract.
+Public scans cannot read these settings today.
+They also cannot see rules at the origin server level (nginx / Apache / application code), or policies at any other layer in front of Cloudflare.

 We only check declared Perplexity user agents and public access signals.
 We cannot verify stealth, third-party, or undeclared crawlers from a public scan.
 Perplexity's user-triggered agent (Perplexity-User) is shown as auxiliary context only and never counts against the main pass/fail.